 Day two we headed to the Glen (North Berwick East), and whilst not a traditional links and with a few ordinary holes, the views were something else and there were some very challenging and eye catching holes.

-Whilst two of our party headed back to The Ducks for a well earned rest (or maybe a pint!), Sam and I headed to Musselburgh Old Links to soak in some true history.
+Whilst two of our party headed back to The Ducks for a well earned rest (or maybe a pint!), two of us headed to Musselburgh Old Links to soak in some true history.
 Welcomed by a 240 yard par3, golf on this course dates back to 1672....
 90 minutes later and we were back in the car, heading back to the Ducks.

 A quick change and dinner was taken at the wonderful Bonnie Badger in Gullane.
 Gullane is obviously a true golfing town, as you drive in past Luffness New, the course and town open up before you, with the Pro Shop perched on the edge of town like a watchman checking all who enter.